-Freelance midwives, speech therapists, occupational therapists, psychomotor therapists and masseur-physiotherapists are also, by way of derogation, authorized to conduct remote consultations.
+Freelance midwives, speech therapists, occupational therapists, psychomotor therapists, masseur-physiotherapists, pedicure-podiatrists, orthoptists and dieticians are also, by way of derogation, authorized to conduct remote consultations.

-Have special measures measures been adopted?
+Have special measures been adopted?

 Yes, special measures relative to clinical trials have been adopted by the French authorities.